-The Amalfi Coast is arguably the most visually dramatic wedding destination in Europe, but it is also the most logistically hostile.
-Unlike the rolling hills of Tuscany, this region is defined by extreme verticality—cliffs plunging directly into the Tyrrhenian Sea—which dictates every aspect of event planning.
+The Amalfi Coast is arguably the most visually dramatic wedding destination in Europe.
+It is a place of romance, where cliffs plunge directly into the Tyrrhenian Sea.
+However, this breathtaking verticality also means it is one of the most logistically complex region for an Italian wedding.
+Unlike the rolling hills of Tuscany, the Amalfi Coast dictates its own rules for event planning.

-For couples considering a region for their Italian wedding, the Amalfi Coast requires a budget allocation heavily skewed toward transport and “venue exclusivity fees.”
-Whether you choose Positano, Amalfi, or the hilltop sanctuary of Ravello, the primary challenge is not finding a view, but moving your guests to it.
+For couples dreaming of an Amalfi Coast wedding, it is essential to understand that budgets here are often heavily skewed toward transport and venue exclusivity fees.
+Whether you lose your heart to Positano, Amalfi, or the hilltop sanctuary of Ravello, the primary challenge is never finding a view—it is effortlessly moving your guests toward it.

-• The “Split-Level” Event: Most venues are terraced.
-It is common to have the ceremony on an upper terrace, the aperitif on a middle level, and the dinner on a lower garden.
-This requires guests to navigate significant staircases.
+- The “Split-Level” Event Experience: Most luxury venues here are terraced.
+It is incredibly common to host your romantic ceremony on an upper terrace, the aperitif on a middle level, and the wedding dinner in a lower garden.
+This flow creates a dynamic experience, but it does require guests to navigate significant staircases.

-• Accessibility Warning: If you have elderly guests or those with mobility issues, you must vet venues for elevators.
-Many historic hotels in Positano have 100+ steps from the street to the reception area.
+- Accessibility & Guest Comfort: If you have elderly guests or anyone with mobility issues, vetting venues for elevators is a must.
+Many historic hotels in Positano feature 100+ steps from the street level to the reception area.

-• Vehicle Size Limits: Large 50-seater buses are legally prohibited from entering the center of Positano and other towns.
-You must transport guests using fleets of smaller Mercedes Sprinter vans (max 19 seats).
-This triples the transport budget compared to other regions.
+- Vehicle Size Limits: Large 50-seater buses are legally prohibited from entering the narrow centers of Positano and other coastal towns.
+Instead, we transport guests using fleets of smaller, luxury Mercedes Sprinter vans (max 19 seats).
+While this can double or triple the transport budget compared to flatter regions, it ensures a smooth, stress-free arrival for your party.

-• Travel Time: The distance from Naples Airport (NAP) to Positano is only 60km, but the drive takes 90–120 minutes due to traffic.
+- Travel Times from Naples: The distance from Naples Airport (NAP) to Positano is only 60km, but due to the winding roads and seasonal traffic, the drive typically takes 90–120 minutes.
+Providing private transfers for your guests is highly recommended.

-• Ravello: Located 350 meters above sea level, it offers the famous “Infinity Terrace” views.
-It is more pedestrian-friendly and hosts the region’s few venues capable of holding larger groups (100+ guests) with later music permissions, as they are more isolated from residential areas.
+Ravello located 350 meters above sea level, Ravello offers the famous, unobstructed “Infinity Terrace” views.
+It is much more pedestrian-friendly and hosts the region’s few exclusive wedding venues capable of holding larger groups (100+ guests).
+Ravello also allows for later music permissions, as the grand villas are more isolated from residential areas.

-Outdoor music is tightly regulated.
+Outdoor music is tightly regulated to preserve the peace of the coast.
 In Positano, most outdoor amplification must cease by midnight.
+If you envision a late-night party, we will guide you toward venues that can seamlessly transition guests indoors to a soundproofed club area—a feature that many smaller boutique hotels do not possess.mplification must cease by midnight.
 If you want a late-night party, you must move indoors to a soundproofed club area, which many smaller hotels do not possess.

 FAQ: Amalfi Coast Weddings